 DCED will provide maximum support available to applicants who address these specific areas.
-However, no less than 40% of the state's grant will be allocated to Rapid Rehousing, excluding administration and data collection activities for the Pennsylvania Homeless Management Information System (HMIS).
-DCED will allocate a maximum of 20% for Emergency Shelter activities.
+However, no more than 60% of the state's grant will be allocated to Emergency Shelter activities, excluding administration and data collection activities for the Pennsylvania Homeless Management Information System (HMIS).
 DCED reserves the right to modify any of the priorities as deemed necessary.
 Decisions to modify priorities are based on data assessments.